Runscript

 A folder element can have the following optional attributes:

-• You can specify the optional enctag attribute to select encodings with matching tags in setting definitions.
+enctagattribute to select encodings with matching tags in setting definitions.
 These encodings are used with all instances in this folder, when the corresponding setting is run.
-This topic is discussed in more detail on the encoding support page.
+This topic is discussed in more detail on the encoding support page. - Instances can be grouped using the optional Boolean

 A folder element can contain any number of encoding and ignore elements:

-File Elements
+File Elements¶

-Instead of using a folder element to gather benchmark instances, you can also manually add specific files using the files element:
+Instead of using a folder element to gather benchmark instances, you can also

 <files path="benchmarks/clasp" enctag="tag1 tag2">